 Staten Island Ferry Ride

-Instead of taking this amazing free ride during the day, you can have a fabulous experience at night as well, and you won't feel so rushed trying to squeeze in everything before sunset.
+Instead of taking this amazing free ride during the day, you can have a fabulous experience at sunset and after.

 Walk the Brooklyn Bridge at night

-Though it's included in the daytime activities above, a nighttime stroll is also a great way to enjoy the bridge.
+Though it's included in the daytime activities above, a leisurely nighttime stroll makes for a lovely evening activity.

 Take a pay-what-you-like night tour

-For more ideas about how to spend your night after your one-day itinerary, see our post, Top 10 Things to Do in New York City at Night.
+For more ideas about how to spend your night after your one-day itinerary, see our post, Things to Do in New York City at Night.

 Use our self-guided tours and GPS-enabled audio tours that include maps, suggestions for things to do, itineraries, where to eat, and how to have fun just like the locals do.

-The list below is only 1/2 of the neighborhoods we cover!
+The list below is only half of the neighborhoods we cover in our full post.

 - Lower Manhattan and Wall Street